davidangelov/hpce-2015-cw2/readme.md

 to get audio support.
 If you can't get it to play live audio at all, then don't worry.
 As long as `sox` builds it is fine._

+**Note (updated):** _There seem to be a lot of problems on modern stock Ubuntu, which means that `/dev/dsp` can't be opened.
+There are also some suggestions from @raymond-williams on [getting it working in Ubuntu](https://github.com/HPCE/hpce-2015-cw2/issues/5).
+But if you can't get audio working, it is fine to redirect to an mp3 or wav and play it normally.
+As long as sox builds, you'll pass the auto-tests._

 The three commands correspond to three stages in a parallel processing pipeline:

 1. Curl is downloading a file over http, and sending it to stdout.